 German competition law, (§ 20 Prohibited Conduct of Undertakings with Relative or Superior Market Power) prohibits companies that have “relative market power” compared with small and medium-sized enterprises (SMEs) from abusing that power.
 Relative market power exists if the SME depends on the larger company to carry out its business.
 The current amendment widens the scope of protection so that it is no longer limited just to SMEs (section 20 (1)).
 However, the protection does not apply if the dependency of the smaller company is offset by a countervailing power in relation to the company with a strong market position.

-In addition, it is proposed that relative market power shall also apply to undertakings acting as intermediaries in multisided markets.
+In addition, relative market power shall also apply to undertakings acting as intermediaries in multisided markets.
 Relative market power arises where a company is dependent on an intermediary to access customers, including the situation in which it is dependent on access to data controlled by another undertaking in order to carry out its own activities.
 The refusal of access to such data may constitute an unfair impediment even if there is not yet a commercial agreement in place for the supply of such data.